Henry Paulet, 16th Marquess of Winchester: Career

-He was Lord Lieutenant of Hampshire and Custos Rotulorum from 1904 to 1917, Chairman of Hampshire County Council from 1904 to 1909, and President of the Territorial Association from 1909 to 1917.
+Paulet was Lord Lieutenant of Hampshire and Custos Rotulorum from 1904 to 1917, Chairman of Hampshire County Council from 1904 to 1909, and President of the Territorial Association from 1909 to 1917.

 Lord Winchester was commissioned a second lieutenant in the Yeomanry regiment Hampshire Carabiniers on 16 January 1901, and was promoted to captain on 6 December 1902.
-During the First World War, Winchester was re-commissioned as a Lieutenant into the 3rd Battalion of the Hampshire Regiment and was later a captain in the Hampshire Carabiniers and a Major in the 13th Rifle Brigade.
+During the First World War, Winchester was re-commissioned as a Lieutenant into the 3rd (Reserve) Battalion, Hampshire Regiment, and was later a captain in the Hampshire Carabiniers and a Major in the 13th (Service) Battalion, Rifle Brigade.
 He served in the British Expeditionary Force in France from 1915 to 1917.

 During the 1920s, he entered the world of business in association with Clarence Hatry and became a director of several of Hatry's companies.
-On 20 September 1929 the London Stock Exchange suspended all shares of the Hatry group, and Hatry confessed to fraud and forgery.
-Nine days later, the Wall Street Crash began.
+On 20 September 1929, the London Stock Exchange suspended all shares of the Hatry group, and Hatry confessed to fraud and forgery.
+Nine days later, the Wall Street crash began.
 In April 1930, in the High Court, a firm of stockbrokers succeeded in making Winchester personally liable to pay them £2,996, plus their legal costs, in connection with shares he had bought "on behalf of Austin Friars Trust", a Hatry company.
 However, in finding for the plaintiffs, the judge, Mr Justice Hawke, described Winchester as a "person of honesty and integrity" who was doubtless speaking what he believed to be the truth.
 On 8 November 1930, Winchester was declared bankrupt, and subsequently spent most of the rest of his life abroad.
-In 1932 he was discharged from bankruptcy.
-He was joint managing director of the City of London Electric Lighting Company from 1915-28.
+In 1932, he was discharged from bankruptcy.
+He was joint managing director of the City of London Electric Lighting Company from 1915 to 1928.

-In England he had lived at Amport House near Andover, and at 1, Portland Place, Westminster.
-During the Second World War Amport House was taken over by RAF Maintenance Command.
+In England, he had lived at Amport House near Andover, at Denton Hall in Northumberland that he inherited from his mother, who was the second daughter and co-heiress to Henry Robinson-Montagu, 6th Baron Rokeby and at 1, Portland Place, Westminster.
+During the Second World War, Amport House was taken over by RAF Maintenance Command.
 Winchester died in Monte Carlo on 28 June 1962 at the age of ninety-nine.

 For more than a year he had been the oldest ever member of the House of Lords, having surpassed the record previously held by Hardinge Giffard, 1st Earl of Halsbury (1823–1921).

-Personal life
+Marriages

-In 1892 Lord Henry Paulet married Charlotte Howard, a daughter of Colonel Howard of Ballina Park, County Wicklow, and the widow of Samuel Garnett of Arch Hall, County Meath.
-After her death in 1924, and by now the Marquess of Winchester, he married Caroline, the widow of Major Claud Marks of the Highland Light Infantry; she died in 1949 and in 1952 he married Bapsy Pavry MA, a daughter of the Most Rev. Khurshedji Pavry, High Priest in India of the Parsees.
+In 1892, Lord Henry Paulet married Charlotte Howard, a daughter of Col. John Stanley Howard of Ballina Park, County Wicklow, and the widow of Samuel Garnett of Arch Hall, County Meath.

+After her death in 1924, and by now the Marquess of Winchester, he married Caroline, the widow of Major Claud Marks of the Highland Light Infantry; she died in 1949.

+In 1952, he married Bapsy Pavry MA, a daughter of the Most Rev. Khurshedji Pavry, High Priest in India of the Parsees.
+They subsequently separated and the Marquess joined a former fiancée Eve Fleming in Nassau.
+She cared for the elderly Paulet in Monte Carlo until his death in 1962.
 He had no surviving children.